Take a 1-min quiz to get a Pilates Plan Male Female

 The “center” refers to the deep abdominal muscles, known as the transverse abdominis (TVA).
 This muscle group comprises:

-• The rectus abdominis, which runs down the front of the abdomen and works to flex the spine.
+• The rectus abdominis, which runs down the front of the abdomen and works to flex the back area.

-• The internal and external obliques, which are located on the sides of the abdomen and work to rotate and side bend the spine.
+• The internal and external obliques, which are located on the sides of the abdomen and work to rotate and side-bend the back area.

-• The transverse abdominis, which is a deep layer of muscle that runs horizontally across the abdomen and works to stabilize the spine.
+• The transverse abdominis, which is a deep layer of muscle that runs horizontally across the abdomen and works to stabilize the back area.

-The TVA is sometimes referred to as the “corset muscle” because it acts like a corset, wrapping around the spine and waist to provide support.
+The TVA is sometimes referred to as the “corset muscle” as it acts like a corset, wrapping around the back area and waist to provide support.

-Pilates exercises are designed to target the TVA muscles and help to strengthen and tone them.
-A strong TVA is important for maintaining a healthy spine and good posture (1).
-It also helps to flatten the stomach and give you a toned and slim waistline.
+Pilates exercises are designed to target the TVA muscles and help strengthen and tone them.
+A strong TVA may support the back area and help maintain good posture (5).

 Connecting with your center (also referred to as core activation) is essential in Pilates.
 All of the exercises are designed to engage and strengthen the deep abdominal muscles.